bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSLC/README.md

 </details>

+## Model Dataset

+This test case utilises the datasets collected in the Dataset folder. **For more details on each item and a specification and model structure see [Dataset description](Dataset/README.md).**

 ## Test Case Imports

 Test instructions are defined with a modular approach to reduce repetition of validation criteria and test content, and improve vendors ability to solve issues and bugs. therefore this test instruction *imports/reuses* the following Test instructions and entities with the relevant associated validation criteria.

-:construction: under construction :construction:

 <details><summary>Imports & Reuses</summary>